columnar append-only log engine · typed schema derive · written in rust

 [04] use cases

 Anything append-only and time-ordered.
-One schema, three shapes.
+One schema, six shapes.
+Zone-mapped.

 src/examples/llm.rs per-request llm traces, tokens, cost, latency